 - Integration with other treatment approaches

-Studies demonstrate particular success in early-stage cancer prevention and post-surgery PSA control.
-The therapy offers hope for patients with advanced disease, potentially extending survival while maintaining quality of life through the body's natural defense mechanisms rather than toxic interventions.
-This approach represents the essence of integrative oncology.
+Studies show particular strength in early-stage cancer prevention and post-surgery PSA control – and for advanced disease, the therapy can extend survival while preserving quality of life through the body's own mechanisms rather than toxic interventions.

-Global Patterns in Treatment Choices: Why Geography Matters
+Global Patterns in Treatment Choices: Why Geography Determines Survival

 Modern Cancer Treatment: Patient Journeys with Booking Health

-Seeking Quality Treatment: When Local Options Fall Short
+When Local Options Fall Short: Seeking Care Abroad

 - Identifying the most appropriate clinics for specific conditions